illusion0001/orbisunjailed/emulators.md

 * Download and extract PSP HD GUI:
    * <a href="https://github.com/xXxTheDarkprogramerxXx/PS3Tools/releases/tag/PSPHD1.0.0.0"> PSP HD GUI V.1.0 </a>
 * Download your favourite PSP rom.
 Make sure it is either in a .ISO, .CSO or .PBP file format.
-* Launch PS2-FPKG.
+* Launch PSP HD GUI.
 In the Disc section select the .ISO, .CSO or .PBP file.
 * Rename the tile if it hasn't updated to the game name.
 Add your own NP Title if it hasn't updated.
 * You can select a custom Icon & Background image to make it prettier on the homescreen and when you launch it.
    * Icon resolution must be 512x512